getodk/central-backend/docs/api.md

 + success: `true` (boolean, required)

 ## Dataset (object)
-+ id: `1` (number, required) - The numerical ID of the Dataset.
 + name: `people` (string, required) - The name of the Dataset
 + createdAt: `2018-01-19T23:58:03.395Z` (string, required) - ISO date format.
 + projectId: `1` (number, required) - The numerical ID of the Project that the Dataset belongs to.
-+ revisionNumber: `1` (number, required) - The revision number of the Dataset.
-It is incremented whenever the Dataset's properties are modified.

 ## Patch Attachment (object)
 + dataset: `true` (boolean, required) - true for linking Dataset and false for unlinking Dataset.